Homemade Crumble Topping Recipe with Oats

 While I usually save mine for pies, crisps, and cobblers, I have to admit… she's not wrong.

-This recipe is the kind of back-pocket staple every home baker needs when fall rolls around.
-A cozy mix of oats, brown sugar, butter, and cinnamon, it bakes up golden and crunchy every time.
+This easy crumble topping recipe is the kind of back-pocket staple every home baker needs when fall rolls around.
+A cozy mix of oatmeal, brown sugar, butter, and cinnamon, it bakes up golden and crunchy every time.

 Want to switch things up?
 Add warm spices for a pumpkin spice crumble twist that makes apple crisps, pear cobblers, and even pumpkin desserts taste like a little bite of autumn comfort.